wafiesa/Data_Management/README.md

 #### Utilize Interactive Map for Market Analysis

-Housing developers should leverage the interactive map to conduct in-depth market analysis by exploring transaction patterns, pricing trends, and demand hotspots across different scheme name/areas in Melaka.
+Housing developers should leverage the interactive map to conduct in-depth market analysis by exploring transaction patterns, pricing trends and demand hotspots across different scheme name/areas in Melaka.
 This will facilitate informed decision-making in formulating pricing strategies and identifying lucrative development opportunities.

 #### Monitor Future Development Projects